SharhadBashar/BES/readme.md

 ## References
 <a id="reference_1">[1]</a>: Ahn J, Kwak S. Learning pixel-level semantic affinity with image-level supervision for weakly supervised semantic segmentation[C]//Proceedings of the IEEE Conference on Computer Vision and Pattern Recognition.
 2018: 4981-4990.

 <a id="reference_2">[2]</a>: Ahn J, Cho S, Kwak S. Weakly supervised learning of instance segmentation with inter-pixel relations[C]//Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition.
 2019: 2209-2218.

-## PS
-If there is any bug or confusion, I am glad to discuss with you.
-Sorry for my delayed release, I have spent a long time in TOEFL test and PhD application (I get failed and look forward a RA position now).